OpenJAC/JAC.jl/README.md

 ## Current limitations of JAC

-Although JAC has been designed for all atoms and ions across the periodic table, a number of limitations
+Although JAC has been designed for all atoms and ions across the periodic table, a number of limitations occur:
-occur:
 * All self-consistent-field computations are based on a local potential (e.g. core-Hartree, Kohn-Sham, Dirac-Hartree-Slater, ...) that can be controlled by the user.
+* Until the present, no serious optimization has been done for the code; this restricts most computations to CSF expansion with several hundred CSF.
+* All continuum orbitals are generated in a Dirac-Hartree-Slater potential of the ionic core, and without the explicit treatment of the exchange interaction.